trixi-framework/HOHQMesh.jl/docs/src/github-git.md

 changes and push them to the repository.

 ### Get reviewed
-Ask one of the principle developers to review your code.
+Ask one of the principal developers to review your code.
 This review will be conducted asynchronously, with the reviewer leaving comments and annotations in the PR.
 In some cases it will be necessary to do multiple rounds of reviews, especially if there are larger changes to be added.
 Just commit and push your changes to your